nvf-research/energeist/README.md

 }
 ```

-### Advanced: Direct EnergyStar API Queries
+### Advanced: Direct Energy Star API Queries
-For more control, use the `EnergyStarService` to query the EnergyStar API directly:
+For more control, use the `EnergyStarService` to query the Energy Star API directly:

 ```dart
 import 'package:energeist/energeist.dart';